multiversx/mx-docs/docs/validators/node-upgrades.md

 ## **Introduction**

-Once a new node's binary is ready to be deployed on one of a network (mainnet, testnet or devnet), nodes operators must perform the upgrade to the newest version.
+Once a new node's binary is ready to be deployed on one of the networks (mainnet, testnet or devnet), nodes operators must perform the upgrade to the newest version.
 These releases are always announced on Elrond [Validators chat](https://t.me/ElrondValidators) plus via other communication channels, depending on the case.